makeitcloudy/makeitcloudy.github.io/_posts/2022-04-11-how-to-flash-asus-rt-n-device-with-freshtomato.md

     login:root <br>
     password:admin <br>
     (in case you can not get there, and the initial 90s already past, unplug the power cord from the device, and power it up again - I have not noticed any pattern with that, never the less it happens occasionally)
 13. erase NVRAM: Administration -> Configuration -> Restore Default Configuration -> Erase all data in NVRAM memory (thorough).
-After proceeding with this step, the total amount of Free NVRAM is 55.65% - 35.62KB/64K.00B (never the less for some reason this might slightly differ between devices)
+After proceeding with this step, the total amount of Free NVRAM is 55.65% - 35.62KB/64K.00B (never the less for some reason this might slightly differ between devices, for RT-N10u  21.62KB/32K.00B - 67.56% is used)
 14. wait while the default are restored (90s)
 15. login back to device http://192.168.1.1 via web browser and restore the configuration or start configuring the device according to your needs.
 16. reconfigure the network interface of your endpoint, so the network subnets matches